mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.1.8 - 24-05-2019 =

+* Fix - Re-add "_orderlines_process_items_after_processing_item" hook
+* Fix - Fix issue where renewal order status was not respecting settings
+* Fix - Fix PHP Notice: Undefined property: Mollie_WC_Payment_Payment::$id, closes #289
+* Fix - Switch version check from woocommerce_db_version to woocommerce_version as the latter is re-added to database a lot faster when it's missing then the former.
+Might solve issues where Mollie plugin is disabled when WooCommerce updates.

 = 5.1.7 - 28-04-2019 =